Use text styles in Keynote on iPad

 Apply the changes to the style and keep the same name: Tap Update next to the style name.
 Any text that uses this paragraph style is updated with the changes.

 Revert changes to a paragraph style: Tap the style name (but not the Update button), then tap the style name in the Paragraph Style menu (but not the Update button).
-The Update button is removed and the style is reverted to its original format.
+The Update button is removed and the style reverts back to its original format.

 If you don’t like the changes you made, you can close the formatting controls, then tap multiple times to step back through your changes and reverse them.